Demmydee/alx-higher_level_programming/0x00-python-hello_world/README.md

-This shell script runs a python script
+This is a shell script that runs a python script